StarRocks/starrocks/docs/sql-reference/sql-statements/Utility/DESCRIBE.md

 ## Examples

-Example 1: Show Base table schema
+Example 1: Show the schema of a bases table.

 ```sql
 DESC table_name;
 ```

-Example 2: Show the schema of all indexes in the table
+Example 2: Show the indexes in a table.

 ```sql
 DESC db1.table_name ALL;